cryptoscan-pro/swap-sdk/README.md

 ## Create Account & Buy Example

-You need to create associated account manually and then buy a coin
+You need to create associated account manually and then buy a coin If you using `swap` method, you dont need this

 ```javascript
 import { getWallet } from '@cryptoscan/solana-wallet-sdk';